EPITECH-2022/IT-MCA/questions.md

   - 1955
   - ***1943***

+The Colossus set of computers were produced from 1943 to 1945.

 - When was the first implementation of Blockchain Technology?
   - ***2009***
   - 2008
   - 2000
   - 1991

+Blockchain concept was implemented as a core component of Bitcoin in 2009.

 - Who invented the first version of the SSH protocol?
   - ***Tatu Ylonen***